 If your online application is successful, you will then complete some aptitude tests followed by a telephone interview.
 If you pass these then you will attend the assessment centre for practical tests and an interview.

 You need a good level of physical fitness, and have to pass a medical examination, which includes sight and hearing tests.

 You will undergo regular drug and alcohol tests to make sure you are not under any influence during working hours – Network Rail have a zero tolerance policy.

 Jobs are with Network Rail, which is responsible for maintaining around 3,000 miles of track and related infrastructure in Scotland.

 awareness of health and safety regulations and practices

 You need to be able to:

-- All apprentice technicians must attend the Westwood training centre in the Midlands in England, for their first 21 weeks of training.
+All apprentice technicians must attend the Westwood training centre in the midlands region of England, for their first 23 weeks of training.
 Accommodation, meals, work clothing and safety equipment is provided.
 The remainder of training is based at a depot close to your home address.